Trellech: The Village Hall / The Babington Centre

 The building now known as the Trellech Village Hall, previously The Babington Centre was constructed in 1820 as a primary school.
 A school was first established in the village in 1591 by the epigrammatist John Owen, and a century later, in 1691, a new school was set up by the local vicar, Zachary Babington, a relative of the bishop of Llandaff, Gervase Babington.
 Babington established a charity to enable poor children in the village to be educated.

 When Trellech Primary School moved to a new site on the north side of the village, the 1820 school building was claimed by the Diocese of Monmouth, but eventually passed to the Trellech Babington Educational Trust, a registered charity established in 1992.
 The Babington Centre is now the main asset owned by the Babington Educational Foundation.
 The Centre is a focus for many aspects of village life including film nights, concerts, educational classes and other social events.

 The Lion Inn

-Built in the late 16th century and completed in 1580, the Lion Inn was originally a coaching inn, brew house and pig farm.
+Built in the late 16th century and completed in 1580, the grade II listed Lion Inn was originally a coaching inn, brew house and pig farm.
 Many of the original features of the brewing cellar still remain, as do a number of outhouses that were used as pigsties.
 The Lion Inn has won CAMRA awards for its real ales.
 The inn has activities including an annual beer festival, a cider and perry festival, the entering of a team in the Monmouth raft race and a Burns Night celebration.
 Alternate Mondays feature 'Open Mic' nights.